opendesk/winnow/options.md

 + **numeric::step**
 + **boolean**

-## set values

-Set value types are used to express discrete optional variation in a product attribute.
-There are two set types, string and resource.
-String values are used to express any arbitrary values types, and resource types refer to other winnow resource documents by path.

 ### set::string

+Sets strings are used to express discrete optional variation in a product attribute.
+String values are used to express any arbitrary values types.
+They can also be used to refer to other resources by using references in their values.

+To express a choice between other resource documents references can be used as the values.
+See [references](references.html)

-+ **type** - The type of value, One of the six types below  *(required)*
++ **type** - set::string
 + **name** - A display name  *(optional)*
 + **scopes** - A list of scopes that limit the visibility of this value in the winnow pipeline *(optional)*
 + **description** - A short description  *(optional)*
-+ **image_uri** - A reference to an image used to represent this range.
-Given as an object with a single key "asset" and a value giving a path relative to the location of this document. *(optional)*
++ **images**  - A array of images.
+Each is an object with the key ```asset``` giving a relative file path and ```type``` giving further usage information. *(array, optional)*
 + **values** - A list of string values objects  *(required)*
 + **default** - The value in the default value object  *(optional)*